sapiderman/cv/index.md

 * Small Singapore startup specializing in customer focused smart cards development.
 * Developed competitive products for 2G, 3G, LTE and IoT applications.
 * Designed and developed kernel and system architecture with focus on speed and modularity.
-* Liased with customers and synthesize customer needs into products.
+* Liase with customers and synthesize customer needs into products.

 ### Team Lead
 `2007 - 2012`